After decades of global action, the ozone layer is on the …

 Solar ultraviolet radiation (UV) exposure triggers DNA damage, a preliminary step in the process of carcinogenesis.
 Credit: janez volmajer/Shutterstock The stability of DNA is extremely

 Ultraviolet Radiation - LinkedIn SlideShare

-• The drug 8-methoxy-psoralen is used making the patient highly reactive to UVA once it has been absorbed, for some 6 – 8 hours. • As the peak of PUVA erythema occurs at 48 – 72 hours, treatment should be given twice a week until clearance.
+• The drug 8-methoxy-psoralen is used making the patient highly reactive to UVA once it has been absorbed, for some 6 – 8 hours. • As the of PUVA erythema occurs at 48 – 72 hours, treatment should be given twice a week until clearance.

 The action of melatonin in protecting the skin from oxidative damage occurs in a receptor‐independent manner by lowering the oxidative damage and inflammatory response.
 On the other hand, melatonin decreased the expression of NF‐κB and the circulating proinflammatory cytokine IL‐6, suggesting an anti‐inflammatory action in protecting the skin from UVB radiation.

 Ö3 | definition of Ö3 by Medical dictionary

 Even in low concentrations the gas is poisonous and highly irritating.
 The ozone layer in the stratosphere, between 10 and 50 km above the earth''s surface, is produced continuously by the action of ultraviolet radiation from the sun and forms a protective barrier, cutting down the intensity of the ultraviolet component in sunlight.

 Ultraviolet (UV) light is an electromagnetic radiation with a wavelength from 400 nm (750 THz) to 10 nm (30 PHz), shorter than that of visible light but longer than X-rays.
 Though usually invisible, under some conditions children and young adults can see ultraviolet down to wavelengths of about 310 nm, and people with aphakia (missing lens) can also see some UV wavelengths.